jtgrauke/Overline.Studio/_projects/uconnect.md

 </div>

 <div class="span-12 md-span-6 md-start-7">
     <p>The identity for uConnect celebrates the joy of finding one's career.
 The broad range of colors serve as a sign of the diverse landscape that is career exploration.
 The typography feels smart and studied—but not too serious.
-And the playful illustration, by <a href="https://www.instagram.com/gamdesignshop/">Samuel Dickison</a>, bring everything together in a whimsical way.</p>
+And the playful illustration, by <a target="_blank" href="https://www.instagram.com/gamdesignshop/">Samuel Dickison</a>, bring everything together in a whimsical way.</p>
     <p>For the logo, we cleaned up the mark and made everything more scalable and legible.</p>
 </div>